safaa400/flight-fare-prediction/README.md

 In this project , my objective is to predict flight price based on various features like Airline,Date_of_Journey,Source,Destination,Route,Dep_Time,Arrival_Time,Duration
-,Total_Stops.I performed all steps from choosing the data to be used till pickling the best model for our data after performing fine-tuning .I used random forest regressor for prediction , and I also used extra tree regressor for feature engineering .
+,Total_Stops.I performed all steps from choosing the data to be used till pickling the best model for our data after performing fine-tuning .I used random forest regressor for prediction , and I also used extra trees regressor for feature engineering .

 ## Technique used